"Learning from the Future" Symposium

 Better prepare for the future

 Teachers and students from all over France shared their experiences in the classroom during the health crisis.
-“Beyond the initial shock and uncertainty, what we want is to work together to identify various educational initiatives so that we can learn all the lessons from the crisis we’ve just been through,” explains Jean-Patrick Respaut, Vice President for Academic Affairs at the University of Montpellier.
+“Beyond the initial shock and uncertainty, what we want is to work together to identify various educational initiatives so we can learn all the lessons from the crisis we’ve just been through,” explains Jean-Patrick Respaut, Vice President for Academic Affairs at the University of Montpellier.
 “We want to be better prepared for the future and avoid finding ourselves in the same unprepared situation we all faced.”